 We emphasize learning the rules of the game and teaching technical and tactical skills according to each player’s ability and personality.

-Our enthusiasm, knowledge, experience, patience, love, and respect for the game have given us the ability to identify and make coaching points, which sets us apart from all the others.
+Our enthusiasm, knowledge, experience, patience, love, and respect for the game have given us the ability to identify coaching moments , which sets us apart.